nazan/quick/README.md

 	1. Make sure the script bin/qc-pusher-server.php is executable.
 	2. Run it at a terminal.
 Note that Websocket server must be run at the same machine as Apache web server is running.

                ./bin/qc-pusher-server.php

-        3. In order to run this script automatically use the the sample Upstart script located in config folder.
+	3. In order to run this script automatically use the the sample Upstart script 'quick-ws.conf.sample' located in config folder.

 9. Go to browser and create a new queue by entering the following URL.